morinted/blog/_posts/2018-05-14-using-plover-vlc-and-vscode-for-transcription.md

 ## Visual Studio Code

-VSCode is a free text editor released by Microsoft.
-I've found it really useful for general-purpose programming, and was curious as to whether I could use it for taking transcriptions.
+[VSCode](https://code.visualstudio.com/) is a free text editor by Microsoft.
+I've found it really useful for programming, and was curious as to whether I could use it for writing transcripts.

 VSCode does have extensions for vi-style bindings, but I found that its presence interfered with Plover's rapid editing speed on Mac, unfortunately.
 So for the purpose of taking down text, I disabled vi bindings.

 ### Workspace Settings

-As I use VSCode to program, I didn't want to change everything and ruin what I had going from the coding side.
-VSCode has a feature called workspaces where you can save a particular set of settings and enabled extensions without affecting the rest of your workspaces.
+As I use VSCode to program, I didn't want to change lose all my code-friendly settings.
+Thankfully, VSCode has a feature called workspaces where you can save a particular set of settings and enabled extensions without affecting the rest of your workspaces.

-I went ahead and created a workspace and disabled pretty much every single plugin in order to get the most performance out of the editor that I could.
-Then, I disabled any sort of code-completing features as they are very distracting while taking transcription.
-In order to accomplish this, I made this Workspace Settings object, which is done in JSON:
+I went ahead and created a workspace and disabled pretty much every single plugin in order to get the most performance out of the editor.
+Then, I disabled any sort of code-completing features as they are very distracting while writing transcripts.
+These were my workspace settings:

 ```json
 {